-You can’t really go wrong if you follow the crowds, but make a point of trying Rajdhani — a traditional north-Indian restaurant in New Delhi (just off Connaught Place).
+You can’t really go wrong if you follow the crowds, but make a point of trying Rajdhani Thali Restaurant — a traditional north-Indian restaurant in New Delhi (just off Connaught Place).
 It’s entirely vegetarian and absolutely delicious.
 The flavours are both rich and subtle.
 Try the salted milk curds!

-For those wanting to sample Old Delhi’s rich street food scene, a guided food tour is the best and safest way to go.
+For those wanting to sample Old Delhi’s rich street food scene, a guided food tour is the best way to go.
 You’ll get to try a whole range of local specialties, including the very sweet but totally delicious jalebis.
 A lesson in local culture and history is also on the menu.

 Connaught Place in New Delhi offers several shopping options for an after-lunch stroll, including an open air clothing market, and the Shankar Market for fabrics.